 [vi] Sommer’s report, March 2, 1943, in: Volk, Akten, vol., VI, 19-21.
 Bertram also received a report on March 1, 1943 ”concerning questions about the evacuation of Geltungsjuden.”
 Sommer to Bertram, March 2, 1943, in: Volk, ed., Akten, vol. VI, 20;

 [viii] Goebbels, Tagebücher, part II, vol. 10, 2 November 1943, 222.

-Analysis by Nathan Stoltzfus, American historian and the Dorothy and Jonathan Rintels Professor of Holocaust Studies at Florida State University
+Analysis by Nathan Stoltzfus, historian and professor of Holocaust Studies at the Florida State University